Skip to content

 With sweeps, you can easily run multiple variations of your model in one go, varying one or more parameters.
 Parameters to be swept must be defined as shared expressions.

-For a detailed step-by-step tutorial, see source: Pull-in analysis of a MEMS device.
+Source: Pull-in analysis of a MEMS device

 Custom value outputs